Pay your bill online!

 In order to establish your water and sewer service, you will need to complete the Water/Sewer application.
 New residents must come to the Water Department at Village Hall, in person, to complete the application.
 The Income Tax Registration must be completed at this time also.
 You must have a current valid photo ID and a $75.00 deposit is required (cash, check, money order, NO CARDS accepted).

 If you are moving out of the village, please contact the Water Department at 330-669-2311 and a final meter reading will be scheduled.
-You must supply us with a new address for billing purposes.
+You must supply us with a new address for final billing purposes.

 Rate Reduction Program for qualified seniors residing in the Village of Smithville, in a rental unit served by the Village's water and sewer system.
 To receive the Rate Reduction you must be: